 No trip to Jordan is complete without a stop at Petra, the stunning and mysterious rose-tinted lost city that stands as the country’s most famous sight.
 [This article received a huge update in late 2018!
 Regarding the video below: Please note that no video or photo does this historic real-life experience justice!
 On a mobile phone, turn your screen to watch it in landscape mode]:

-Many would-be visitors wonder when the best time to visit Petra is, as the weather can definitely influence your experience at the amazing landmark.
+Many wonder when the best time to visit Petra is, as the weather can definitely influence your experience at the amazing landmark.
 In truth, the best time to visit Petra is whenever you can make it to Jordan – so if you are restricted as to when you can visit, don’t panic.
 However, if you do have the flexibility to choose which season you will visit in, it is worth carefully deciding as each season brings a slightly different experience.
-Before you continue reading, check out our Ultimate Wadi Rum Guide as well!
+Tip: Check out our Ultimate Wadi Rum Guide as well!

-Continue with the season guide below or jump directly to the Petra Top Tips below as well as a complete guide including every sight.
+Continue with the season guide below or jump directly to our Petra Top Tips below as well as a complete guide including every sight.

 March – April – May (Spring)